philippe-heitzmann/LendingClub_ML_App/README.md

 1. Optimize for the best investment opportunity set for an investor looking to maximize his or her returns on the 2018 loan set
 1. Construct real-time machine learning prediction tools to allow investors to leverage classification models for portfolio construction

+To achieve this, our model’s predicted loan default probabilities for a given loan are combined with that loan’s term (36 or 60 months), monthly installment notional (the amount the debtor pays every month) and funded amount (the initial amount of the loan) in order to produce an expected internal rate of return (IRR) for the loan.
+Using these predictions, our model then allocates capital to all loans it predicted as good in the 2018 test dataset and does not fund any loans it predicted as bad in order to arrive at an IRR-optimized portfolio.

+## Blog post + live presentation

 Link to [blog post](https://nycdatascience.com/blog/student-works/predicting-loan-defaults-using-machine-learning-classification-models/).